When Sarah leaves, six months of training leaves with her.

 Your team signs in at acme.automatebusinessnow.com.
 One log-in carries across the main site and every subdomain — no second password to remember.
 We handle the certificates and DNS; you pick the name when you sign up.

-Every admin action is logged for compliance and review.
+Every AI action that needs sign-off lands in a queue with the actor, the request, and the outcome — full trail.
 Developers can read your brain from your other tools through a simple API.
 And every Monday the owner gets an email: what got used, what got built, what got flagged, how much was spent.

 Every other "AI over your data" tool is a snapshot.
 They read your stuff once and slowly go out of date.
 We built the opposite.